Actions

 Close - This will politely request that an application shuts itself down.

-Close and kill-task if required - This will politely request that an application shuts itself down, waits 15 seconds, if the application still exists it will be forcefully closed.
-Kill-tasking can leave memory leaks and .DLL's loaded so this is a 'only do it if you have to' type of thing.
+Close and kill-task if required - This will politely request that an application shuts itself down, waits 15 seconds, and if the application still exists it will be forcefully closed.
+Kill-tasking can leave memory leaks and DLLs loaded so this is an 'only do it if you have to' type of thing.

-Fake click to cancel button - Will emulate a click the cancel button.
+Fake a click to the Cancel button - Will emulate a click on the Cancel button.
 Doesn't work on all applications.

-Fake a click to the OK button - Will emulate a click to the Ok, Accept or Continue button.
+Fake a click to the OK button - Will emulate a click on the OK, Accept or Continue button.
 Doesn't work on all applications.

 Minimize - Requests that the application minimizes itself.